-The Company uses the Black-Scholes option-pricing model to estimate the fair value of stock options granted under the 2012 Stock Plan (as amended and restated), or the 2012 Plan, the 2018 Incentive Award Plan, or the 2018 Plan, the former Joint Venture's 2020 Equity Incentive Plan (see Note 11, Stock-Based Compensation), and the 2023 Employment Inducement Incentive Award Plan, or the 2023 Plan, and stock purchase rights granted under the 2018 Employee Stock Purchase Plan.
+The Company uses the Black-Scholes option-pricing model to estimate the fair value of stock options granted under the 2012 Stock Plan (as amended and restated), or the 2012 Plan, the 2018 Incentive Award Plan, or the 2018 Plan, the former Joint Venture's 2020 Equity Incentive Plan (see Note 11, Stock-Based Compensation), and the 2023 Employment Inducement Incentive Award Plan, or the 2023 Plan, and stock purchase rights granted under the 2018

+Employee Stock Purchase Plan.
 The Black-Scholes option-pricing model requires assumptions to be made related to the expected term of an award, expected volatility, risk-free rate and expected dividend yield.
-The board of directors of the Joint Venture determined the fair value of common stock of the Joint Venture.

 The Company measures the grant date fair value of its service-based and performance-based restricted stock units issued to employees and non-employees based on the closing market price of the common stock on the date of grant.
 For restricted stock units with only service-based vesting conditions, compensation expense is recognized in the Company's consolidated statement of operations on a straight-line basis over the requisite service period.
 Compensation expense for restricted stock units with performance metrics, or PSUs, is calculated based upon expected achievement of the metrics specified in the grant, and is recognized in the Company's consolidated statement of operations using an accelerated attribution model over the requisite service period for each separately vesting portion of the award.
 No stock-based compensation expense is recorded for PSUs, unless it is determined to be probable that the related performance metrics will be met.
+In addition, a cumulative adjustment will be recorded in the period when the probability of achieving the related performance metrics is adjusted.
 Any PSUs that remain unvested at the end of the performance period will be forfeited.
 Forfeitures are accounted for as they occur.

-For market-based restricted stock units, or MSU, the Company derived the requisite service period using the Monte Carlo simulation model and the related compensation expense was recognized over the derived service period using an accelerated attribution model commencing on the grant date.
+For market-based restricted stock units, or MSUs, the Company derived the grant date fair value and requisite service period using the Monte Carlo simulation model and the related compensation expense was recognized over the derived service period using an accelerated attribution model commencing on the grant date.
 Stock-based compensation expense was recorded regardless of whether the market conditions were achieved or not.
 The MSUs were fully expensed as of June 30, 2022.